 - Stay in touch with people who can provide emotional and other support.
 Ask for help from friends, family, and community or religious organizations to reduce stress due to work burdens or family issues, such as caring for a loved one.

-- Recognize signs of your body's response to stress, such as difficulty sleeping, increased alcohol and other substance use, being easily angered, feeling depressed, and having low energy.
+- Recognize signs of your body's response to stress, such as difficulty sleeping, increased alcohol and other substance use, increased or decreased eating, being easily angered, feeling depressed, and having low energy.

-- Note what you have accomplished at the end of the day, not what you have been unable to do.
+- Reflect on what you have accomplished at the end of the day, not what you have been unable to do.

 - Avoid dwelling on problems.
 If you can't do this on your own, seek help from a qualified mental health professional who can guide you.